 A folio of evidence of learning (summative assessment) on which the achievement standard is awarded.
-Consider all the evidence of achievement in the folio with Standard elaborations assist in making an on-balance judgment by describing the characteristics of work in reference to the expected standard described in the Australian Curriculum achievement standard.
-When looking at the Is the pattern of evidence at the expected standard? pattern of evidence of achievement, consider: How well does the evidence of learning demonstrate The pattern of evidence is The pattern of evidence is understanding and below the expected skills? at the expected standard. standard.
-What is the pattern of achievement in the valued features: Understanding and Fluency Are the characteristics Are the characteristics Problem Solving in the evidence of learning in the evidence of learning and Reasoning? best described as Working best described as How well does recent With or Making Exploring or Becoming evidence of learning Connections or Applying?
-Aware? in understanding and skills demonstrate progress?
-Is there an "easy-fit" or match to one of the standards for all the valued features?
-In this case, the on-balance folio, on a five-point scale. judgment will be obvious.
+Consider all the evidence of achievement in the folio with ത Standard elaborations assist in making an on-balance judgment by describing the characteristics of work in reference to the expected standard described in the Australian Curriculum achievement standard.
+When looking at the Is the pattern of evidence at the expected standard? pattern of evidence of achievement, consider: How well does the evidence of learning demonstrate The pattern of evidence is The pattern of evidence is understanding and below the expected at the expected standard. skills? standard.
+What is the pattern of achievement in the valued features: - Understanding and Fluency Are the characteristics Are the characteristics in the evidence of learning in the evidence of learning Problem Solving best described as Working best described as and Reasoning?
+With or Making Exploring or Becoming How well does Connections or Applying?
+Aware? recent evidence of learning in understanding and skills demonstrate Is there an "easy-fit" or match to one of the standards for progress? all the valued features?
+In this case, the on-balance judgment will be obvious. folio, on a five-point scale.
 If there is uneven performance across the valued features, weigh up the contribution of each valued feature across the range and balance of the assessments and decide whether the pattern of evidence of learning is more like an Applying or Making Connections or Working With etc.